viperdavethesnake/gasket-driver/README.md

 ---

-## Original Usage / Requirements / Etc.

-[ **TODO:** Manually copy/paste any other relevant sections from the original Google README here (e.g., original Requirements, Usage examples, etc.) if desired.
-Ensure they are still applicable or add notes where they might differ due to kernel changes. ]

----

 ## License

 This software is licensed under the terms described in the `LICENSE` file.
 The original license from Google applies to all code in this repository, including modifications made in this fork.